 Section A - At Learning Community meetings, the teachers and Principal shall confer on the purpose of improving the selection and use of such educational tools as deemed necessary.
-Lead teachers will make recommendations to the Principal.

 Section B - The Board shall make available at least one room which shall be reserved for use as a faculty room in which teachers may confer, work on class preparation, or otherwise discuss school matters.